odow/SDDP.jl/docs/src/guides/add_integrality.md

 Most discussions of SDDiP in the literature confuse two unrelated things.

  * First, how to compute dual variables
- * Second, when the algorithm will converge to a globally optimal policy
+ * Second, when the algorithm will converge to a globally optimal policy.

 ### Computing dual variables